clewisdavis/Advanced-React/sick-fits/frontend/React-Advanced-Notes.md

 - Create a `<InnerSyles>` component and specify a max width and padding.
 In this example; it's the body of the page.
 Your design may vary.

-### Visualizing Route Changes

-- See what is happening when you change the page.
 - Full `Page` component

 ```JAVASCRIPT